-RED Teaser Starring Ram Pothineni To Be Out Today At 5 PM
+RED Teaser: Ram Pothineni Looks Promising In Dual Avatar

-Ram Pothineni-starrer much-awaited film RED's teaser is all set to hit the internet today at 5 pm.
-After delivering superhit film iSmart Shankar, Ram's fans have been eagerly waiting for his next, RED.
+Ram Pothineni-starrer much-awaited film RED's teaser has finally released and as expected it is thrilling and engaging.
+After delivering superhit film iSmart Shankar, Ram's fans were eagerly waiting for his next, RED and the wait was worth for them.

+RED Teaser starts with Ram Pothineni's dashing entry as a cop.
+Playing a cop, he'll be investigating a murder case but the prime suspect is his lookalike.
+The background music of the RED teaser is catchy and will keep you hooked to it.
+The teaser looks amazing and fans will definitely look forward to watching this thriller in theatres.

-On Thursday, the production house of RED, Sri Sravanthi Movies, announced the delightful news on Twitter about the teaser release.
+On Thursday, the production house of RED, Sri Sravanthi Movies, had announced about the teaser release on Twitter.
 They wrote, "The COUNTDOWN BEGINS!!🔥 1 DAY TO GO for the #RedTeaser 💥💥"

 The COUNTDOWN BEGINS!!🔥— Sri Sravanthi Movies (@SravanthiMovies) February 27, 2020